Are you wondering if any coffee grinder is suitable for grinding coffee beans to make espresso grounds? Here’s what you want to know.

 The hand grinders provide a lot of value for money.
-You get very high quality grinders for what you pay compared to an electric grinder.
-Of course hand grinders require some input of effort.
+You get very high-quality grinders for what you pay compared to an electric grinder.
+Of course, hand grinders require some input of effort.
 I personally like the process of hand grinding but others despise it.
-Also, if you brew a lot of espresso every day, hand grinding will get old quick.
+Also, if you brew a lot of espresso every day, hand grinding will get old quickly.

 Are Espresso Grinders Good For All Coffee Types?

 Most espresso grinders can also grind for other types of coffee although they aren’t necessarily optimized for those other types.
 There are exceptions; some espresso grinders are only for grinding espresso and can’t do coarser grinds.
 If you need the functionality, make sure to check before buying.

 If ‘normal’ coffee grinders aren’t really suitable for espresso, are espresso grinders OK for other brew methods?
 It’s a fair question.

 So if you buy a coffee grinder that is good for grinding espresso, does that mean you can use that for all other types of coffee?
 Things like French presses and pour-over coffees require much coarser grind settings.
 Are you good with one of the grinders above?